Application and admission

 All applications must be uploaded through the link to the application site.
 No application by e-mail will be considered.
 Decisions about admissions are made in March/April and applicants are notified at the latest in April.
 We admit about 12 students each year.
 The program starts at the end of August or in the beginning of September.

-Students with an interest in Finance are recommended to also apply to the PhD in Business Administration with specialization in Finance.
+Students with an interest in Finance are recommended to also apply to the PhD in Finance, offered by Stockholm Business School.
 This program allows students to follow essentially the same course program as in Economics:

 Furthermore, a special track in Money and Finance is offered to students in both the Economics and the Finance programs through the Center for Monetary Policy and Financial Stability: